powerdove/slskd-gotify-notify/README.md

 ### 3. Configure Python Script

-Navigate to `slskd-scripts` & edit gotify-notify.py to your Gotify server address & token:
+Navigate to `slskd-scripts` & edit the variables in gotify-notify.py to point to your Gotify server address & token:

 ```bash
 cd slskd-scripts